 '''

 /

 Returns the number of owned items in this member.

 /

 long getOwnedItemCount();

 /

 Returns the number of backup items in this member.

 /

 long getBackupItemCount();

 /

 Returns the min age of the items in this member.

 /

 long getMinAge();

 /

 Returns the max age of the items in this member.

-/
+'''

+'''

 long getMaxAge();

-/

 Returns the average age of the items in this member.

 /

 long getAvgAge();

-/

 Returns the number of offer/put/add operations.

 Offers returning false will be included.

-'''

-^{ #}getRejectedOfferOperationCount can be used
+#getRejectedOfferOperationCount can be used

-'''

 to get the rejected offers.

 /

 long getOfferOperationCount();

-/

 Returns the number of rejected offers.
 Offer

 can be rejected because of max-size limit

 on the queue.

 /

 long getRejectedOfferOperationCount();

-/

 Returns the number of poll/take/remove operations.

 Polls returning null (empty) will be included.

-#getEmptyPollOperationCount can be used to get the
+#qetEmptyPollOperationCount can be used to get the

 number of polls returned null.

 /

 long getPollOperationCount();

-/

-Returns number of null returning poll operations.
+Returns the number of null returning poll operations.

-Poll operation might return null, if the queue is empty.
+Poll operation might return null if the queue is empty.

-/

 long getEmptyPollOperationCount();

 /

-Returns number of other operations
+Returns the number of other operations.

-/

 long getOtherOperationsCount();

-/

-Returns number of event operations
+Returns the number of event operations.

-/

 long getEventOperationCount();

 '''

-18.1.4 Topic Statistics
+17.1.4 Topic Statistics

-The ITopic interface has a getLocalTopicStats() method which returns a LocalTopicStats object that holds local topic statistics.
+To get local topic statistics, use the getLocalTopicStats() method from the ITopic interface.
+This method returns a LocalTopicStats object that holds local topic statistics.